bitdust-io/states/README.md

 This repo stores Microsoft Visio vector files with transition graphs for all BitDust finite state machines.

-Also we store copies in PNG and PDF format for each .vsd file here.
+Also, we store copies in PNG and PDF format for each .vsd file here.

-Please contact us if you have any qustions about how to use State Machines in your development.
-You can also learn how to use [visio2python](https://github.com/vesellov/visio2python) tool to "paint & run" your program in a few steps.
+Please contact us if you have any questions about how to use State Machines in your development.
+You can also learn how to use the [visio2python](https://github.com/vesellov/visio2python) tool to "paint & run" your program in a few steps.